Study in the United States

 Computer Science & IT

 The US is the global hub for technology.
 Stanford, MIT, CMU, UC Berkeley, and Georgia Tech produce graduates who lead at Google, Apple, Meta, Amazon, and countless startups.
-CS is the most popular field for international students, with excellent STEM OPT and H-1B prospects.
+CS is the most popular field for international students, with unmatched career pathways for CS and engineering graduates.

 Engineering (All Branches)